DevExpress/devextreme-documentation/concepts/05 Widgets/VectorMap/40 End-User Interaction/50 Selection/30 Set the Selection Mode.md

 		}]
 	};

 In addition, you can use the **selectionMode** property to disable the selection capability.
-For this purpose, assign *'none'* to this option.
+For this purpose, assign *'none'* to this property.